RikhiSingh/ecommerceCMS/ecommerce-admin/README.md

 On First Begin (required in .env)
 1. Need account for Clerk secret key
 2. database url MySQL/ PlanetScale (current models work for mysql type of databases only can be modified for mongo but not efficient (structurally))
-  Then => any db change "npx prisma generate" and then "npx prisma db push"
+  Then => any prisma.schema or the database itself change "npx prisma generate" and then "npx prisma db push"
 3. Cloudinary cloud name
 4. also need setting>upload>adduploadpreset>as unsigned
    Name from there required inside image-upload under uploadPreset